Earlybird Deadline: January 31*

 Upon starting your application, you will receive a NetID and a temporary NetID password.
 A NetID is the login credential that will allow you to access the various electronic resources made available to you while participating in our program.
 Your one-time-use password will expire within hours after logging in with it for the first time.
 We strongly encourage you to enroll in Georgetown’s Password Management System and enroll in Duo two-factor authentication immediately.
 This site is where you can go to establish a permanent password, recover or reset your password, and change your security questions.
 For additional information, please visit the University Information Services (UIS) website.

 - Early Bird Deadline: January 31*

 *Application fee waived for all applications submitted by this date

 - Final Deadline: May 15

-**Apps received after this date may be reviewed on a case-by-case basis
+Applications received after this date will be reviewed on a case-by-case basis

 To apply to the Summer Programs for High School Students, you must meet the following criteria:

 - Be a current or rising high school freshman, sophomore, junior, or senior during the academic year prior to your summer program